MichaelMIL/aliexpress_tracker/README.md

 - Orders are stored in JSON format.
 For production use with large datasets, consider implementing a database (SQLite, PostgreSQL, etc.)
 - Product information extraction uses web scraping, which may need adjustments if AliExpress changes their HTML structure
 - Tracking information is fetched from the public Cainiao API
-- Import functionality requires copying a cURL command from your browser's developer tools (includes authentication cookies)

 ## Future Enhancements

 - Database integration for better performance and scalability